spiceai/blog/content/posts/project/contributing-data-components.md

 [final code file for directory.go]

 Now let's go wire this up to Spice.ai and create a Spicepod that uses it.

+### Integration with Spice.ai

+We're already replaced the go module for `spiceai/spiceai` that points to our local `data-components-contrib` repo so we just need to run the same command we ran before to build Spice.ai and it will include our new directory data component.

+While that is buildiing, we can go ahead and create our Spicepod that will leverage our new directory data connector.
+Here is a Spicepod we can use:

+[show the Spicepod]

+I will add a few CSV files to a directory on my machine, and since we're using the built-in CSV data processor we will be able to get it working end-to-end.

+After running the local Spice.ai and pointing it to our Spicepod, we can open the dashboard and see that the data from our CSV files is being populated!
+You can also drop a new CSV file in that directory and see that reflected in the dashboard as well.

+### Conclusion

+So that's it!
+In a few minutes we were able to create a new data connector that connects to a directory and reads any files that are in that directory and then pass them along to a data processor in the pipeline.
+The data processor is responsible for converting the data it gets into the Apache Arrow format, which then gets passed along to the Spice.ai runtime.
+And now any project that leverages the `data-components-contrib` for streaming time-series data will now have the ability to monitor a directory and process files into any of the data processor formats that we support.
+As more data connectors and data processors are added over time, this will become a powerful resource that the community can leverage.

+You can imagine we could also extend our directory connector in a few different ways.
+We might want to be able to set a filter so we only look at CSV files within the directory, or we might want to support an array of paths to listen on multiple directories at once.

+So thank you for reading and I hope that you learned how to contribute to data components and you are inspired to add one yourself.
+Drop by in discord and let us know if you have an idea for a new data connector and we'll help out.
+If you get stuck along the way, or have any questions you can reach out for help.
+Thank you very much.